 - Freezer - You can also freeze these bars in a freezer bag or container.
 Just let them thaw for a few minutes to soften the bar before biting into it.
 They will keep for 2 - 3 months in the freezer.

-Yes, swap the peanut butter with sunflower butter to make these nut free.
+Yes, swap the peanut butter with sunflower seed butter to make these nut free.
 Also make sure you use a nut-free chocolate.

 For more nut butter-forward treats, check out my: